 - Find yourself reflecting on the past year (or longer) and wondering where it has gone and why it has past so fast?

 ……Then mindfulness could be your solution.

 What is mindfulness?

 It is a way of paying attention to the present moment.
 It’s about being present with what we are doing and being efficient with what we are doing.
-It is being aware and practicing non- judgement on yourself or others.
+It is being aware and practicing non- judgment on yourself or others.
 It helps you to become more aware of your thoughts and feelings and to deal with them in a positive way; instead of feeling overwhelmed by them, you are able to manage them constructively.
-It is a skill that can be developed by practice and can involve using techniques like meditation, conscious breathing and yoga.
+It is a skill that can be developed through practice and can involve using techniques like meditation, conscious breathing and yoga.
 This short video gives you a good introduction.